philmph/philmph.github.io/content/posts/2/opentofu-3-yaml.md

 })
 ```

-Then, we loop over the `cloudflare_dns_record` resource and create the records by running `opentofu apply`.

 ---

-The sample DNS records which have been added to the `configuration/dns_records.yaml` file:
+The sample DNS records added to the `configuration/dns_records.yaml` file:

 ```yaml
 dns_records: